telent/nixwrt/README.md

     $ cd nixwrt

-The best way to get started is to read `backuphost.nix`, which is a souple of magic imports followed by an attrset of things that need building (kernel, root fs image, anything else you want in your image).
+The best way to get started is to read `backuphost.nix`, which is a couple of magic imports followed by an attrset of things that need building (kernel, root fs image, anything else you want in your image).
 Most of the work in supporting a new device is probably in the `kernel` derivation, and most of the work in supporting new userland